ptktmsz/wikifootquiz/readme.txt

 TODOS:

+- MOVE TO DB
 - show current era
 - come up with a way of calculating points based on Wikipedia viewpage count and incorporate this into the script
-- move to python anywhere
+- move to python anywhere / Heroku